 Emotional Support Animals (ESA) Information

-Under the Fair Housing Act (FHA) – within the U.S. Department of Housing and Urban Development (HUD) – an individual with a disability may request to keep an emotional support animal in their residential dwelling when there is an established need for the therapeutic nature of the animal connected to the individual’s disability.
+Under the Fair Housing Act (FHA) – within the U.S. Department of Housing and Urban Development (HUD) – an individual with a disability may request to keep an emotional support animal (ESA) in their residential dwelling when there is an established need for the therapeutic nature of the animal connected to the individual’s disability.

 An Emotional Support Animal (ESA, “comfort animal” or “therapy animal”) provides emotional support and companionship to persons with disabilities who have a disability-related need for such support.
-The ESA must be documented as necessary for an individual with a disability by an appropriately qualified and relevant mental health professional with whom the individual has an established relationship.

-ESAs are not Service Animals under Title II and Title III of the ADA.
-Unlike a service animal, an ESA does not need to be trained to provide a specific work task, does not accompany a person with a disability at all times, and is not limited to dogs.
-ESAs are not “pets”, however under HUD, they are identified typically as common household, domesticated animals.
+ESAs are NOT Service Animals under Title II and Title III of the ADA.
+Unlike a service animal, an ESA does not need to be trained to provide a specific work task for the person with a disability, does not accompany a person with a disability at all times, and is not limited to only dogs.
+ESAs are not “pets” but they are identified under HUD as typically common household, domesticated animals.

 1) The student has a documented disability indicating the need for an emotional support animal;